 Neon Tip: Integrate your event and volunteer attendance in order to get a clearer picture of what programs a donor is already supporting.
 Neon CRM users can employ the system’s Timeline feature to gain a more holistic view of a supporter’s relationship with their nonprofit.

 6. How Would You Rate Your Donation Experience?

 When you ask your supporters about their donation experience, you can get valuable insight into how you can improve their interactions with you.
 You can learn so much when you ask this question!
 You might discover that some people find your donation form confusing, want different options (like recurring giving or the ability to cover processing fees), or have a hard time accessing your donation page on their phones.

 Ask your supporters about what happens after they give, too.
 Would they like to see different language on your confirmation page?
 Did they receive their receipts on time?
 Did someone at your organization thank them for their gift?
 If you can anticipate your constituents’ desires, you can make sure the giving process is quick and easy, then create a wonderful post-donation experience that will make them more likely to give again in the future.

 7. Do You Have Any Questions or Concerns About Our Organization?

+Survey Tip: While most of your donor survey questions should be multiple choice on a Likert scale, don’t be afraid to have open-ended questions, too!
 When your donors see a text response box, they see an opportunity to tell you how they really feel—in their own words.
 It’s a unique chance for them to be open with you about their experiences.